1212mohamedtaha/CreditFraudDetection/README.md

 ### In another terminal: Run prod.py
 ### Connect the database to your Grafana or Power BI and create your dashboard.

+You can also run the model inside a docker container by running app/Dockerfile